 Students are allowed to use the office telephones to call home in case of an emergency or as determined by the office staff.

 Student Wellness

 The school clinic is available for students who become ill or injured during the school day during normal student class hours.
-Only minor first aide is available in the clinic.
-For life threatening emergencies, 911 will be called and parent(s)/guardian(s) will be notified.
+Only minor first aid is available in the clinic.